Well, Snerdley, you'll be interested to know that Business Insider just posted a story saying that Herman Kane has lost the Tea Party.

 And the place erupted.

-Here, let's go to somebody.
+Here, let's go to soundbite.

 This is number 19, John Huntsman.

-Charlie Rose asked him, When you mentioned the flat tax, does that mean that you look with some favor upon Herman Cain's 999 plan?
+Charlie Rose asked him, when you mentioned the flat tax, does that mean that you look with some favor upon Herman Cain's 999 plan?

 I think it's a catchy phrase.